alessandrotecnoprax/jlibrtp/jlibrtp/jlibrtp/README.txt

 ---Performance
 We tested the library by streaming raw audio (44.1kHz, 16 bit, stereo) across the loopback interface, i.e. the same instance of the library was both sending and receiving.
 The test system (2.13 GHz, Linux 2.6.17, Java 1.5.0) had no problems handling the 2.8 Mbps.
 While packet parsing is expensive in Java, due to lack of pointers and unsigned integers, this would be more than sufficient to stream video.

 ---Security
 Java inherently provides some protection against buffer overflows and other common problems.
 Additionally, packet buffer size is automatically limited to 2000 octets.
 Developers / users can choose whether packets from unknown sources should be returned to the application or discarded.

 Our library does not implement encryption according to the Secure RTP (SRTP, RFC)[] specifications, and therefore provides no confidentiality.
 All streams can be played by anyone able to intercept the packets.

 ------Example application
-The example below
+The example below illustrates the simplest usage of the library.
+1)	The class implements the callback interface RTPAppIntf, and defines the necessary function "receiveData".
+2)	The implementation of receiveData just prints the received data.
+3)	In main(), one object of the class is instantiated.
+4)  A new RTP session is created.
+5)  The application registers with the RTPSession.
+	In the process, UDP ports 4545 and 4546 are used for RTP and RTCP respectively, and our cname is set to "MyCname".
+6)	Next a participant is created.
+His name is "Cname", his ip-address is the looopback interface, his RTP port is 4545 and his RTCP port is 4546.
+By defaul, this participant is both a receiver and a sender.
+Of course, this is just us.
+7)	The participant is added to the session.
+8)	We enter an infinite loop where we constantly send the string "123" to ourselves.
+9)	receiveData will repeatedly be called and write out "I received 123 from MyCname".

+Import jlibrtp.*;
+public AnExample implements RTPAppIntf {
+  RTPSession session = null;
+  Public void receiveData(byte[] data, String cname, long time) {
+	System.out.println(“I received “ + (new String(data)) + “from “+ cname);
+  }
+  Public AnExample() { }
+  public static void main(String [] args) {
+	AnExample example = new AnExample();
+	example.session = new RTPSession();
+	example.session.RTPSessionRegister(4545,4546,”MyCname”,111);
+	Participant p = new Participant(“Cname”,”127.0.0.1”,4545,4546);
+	example.session.addParticipant(p);
+	String str = “123”;
+	while(true) { session.sendData(str.getBytes()) }
+}

 ------Task List
 Code